intel/DualScreen.Net/README.md

 The MIT License (MIT).
 Copyright (c) 2014, Intel Corporation.
 All rights reserved.

-Whay do I need this Library?
+Why do I need this Library?
 =============================

 We know you're an awesome developer with heavy crafted skiils!
-So you would not want to waste your time on parts you don;t have too!
+So you would not want to waste your time on parts you don't have too!

 DualScreen.Net lets you focus on developing YOUR app, with your idea and your vision.
 It's here to make detection, manipulation, control and multiple screens in windows - seamless.